Franklinliu/SpCon-Artifact/README.md

 ```bash
 docker run --rm liuyedocker/spcon-artifact spcon --eth_address 0xF5b0A3eFB8e8E4c201e2A935F110eAaF3FFEcb8d --generation 500 --mode 2
 ```
 Note that a smart contract may have strong connection with others deployed on Ethereum.
-For a complicated smart contract application, it is not easy to perform successful testing because the testing environment cannot fully simulate the atual blockchain environment.
+For a complicated smart contract application, it is not easy to perform successful testing because the testing environment cannot fully simulate the actual blockchain environment.

 ### API Documentation
 We made an API documentation for SpCon available at [API.md](./API.md).